Advice

 Key insights:

-• When hosting holiday house guests, go beyond their basic needs to offer maximum comfort in their sleeping spaces and bathroom accommodations.
+• Go beyond guests’ basic needs to offer maximum comfort in their sleeping spaces and bathroom accommodations.

 • If you're hosting the next generation, the holidays are a great time to dig out old games and toys.